espoirMur/my-blog-gastby/source/_posts/2024-04-08-deploying-language-model-with-onnx-runtime-on-triton-inference-server.md

 If this post is not about word embedding theory, or large language model theory what is it about?

 Nice question, this post is about deploying a large language model.
+We assume taht you have a model trained on you want to deploy it.
 We will learn how to create an embedding service, a api that developers can query to generate document embeddings.

 We will build a scalable API developers can query it to get word embeddings of their sentences.
 They can use the embeddings in downstream applications.
 This API can be part of a chatbot, or a Retrieval Augmented Generation application.

 I made it for educational purposes while learning how to deploy a language model using Kubernetes.
-If you want a production-ready application that can support multiple embedding models  [checkout this repos.](https://github.com/jina-ai/clip-as-service)
+If you want a production-ready application that can support multiple embedding models  [checkout this repository.](https://github.com/jina-ai/clip-as-service)

-In this post, we will learn how to deploy a transformer model that generates embedding vectors on Kubernetes using the triton inference server and the ONNX runtime.

 Enough talking let's show us the code!

 ## The embedding models.

 In this post, we will explore the embedding model generated by the BioLinkBert.
 The BioLinkBert model is a model from the BERT family but it was fine-tuned on documents from the medical domain.
-The reason I used the Biolink model is that I want to build a chatbot application for the medical domain in the future.
+The reason I used the Biolink model is that I wanted to build a chatbot application for the medical domain in the future.

 The embedding of words is the last hidden state of a transformer model where the input is the word encoded as text.
 Let us see how it works  in practice.
 We will be using a custom Bert model which inherits the base Bert model from Huggingface.